erickveil/erickveil.github.com/_posts/2016-03-14-How-To-Tunnel-With-SSH.md

 - Optionally check "Remote DNS" to tunnel all of the DNS lookups as well.
 - Click OK and save the changes.

-Finally, visit whatismyip.com again, and note that the ip has changed to that of the proxy we set up.
+Finally, visit whatismyip.com again, and note that the IP has changed to that of the proxy we set up.

 More info on SOCKS: https://en.wikipedia.org/wiki/SOCKS

-Reverse Tunnelling: Option -R
+Reverse Tunneling: Option -R
 ====

 The scenario: You are appropriately paranoid and you've set your personal network firewall to block all incoming traffic, such as SSH.
 But you want to make a special case for yourself so you can shell into your own network while you relax on the beach with your portable wireless wifi.
 The reverse tunnel gives you that special exception.